ImpactDevelopment/ClientAPI/README.md

 | Nerxit              | Tab GUI System       |

 ## Development Kit
-To use the Client API, you must download [Development Kit](https://github.com/ZeroMemes/ClientAPI-CDK).
-Instructions on how to set it up are posted in the README.
+To use the Client API, you must download the CDK from the Releases page.
+Instructions on how to set it up are included in the README.

 ## Concept
 * Clients will install into `.minecraft/versions` and `.minecraft/libraries` if they are published to a maven repo